rivaldough/rivaldough/README.md

 # 👋 Hi, I’m Rivaldo

-I’m transitioning from a career as a **chef** into the **cybersecurity space**, combining a background in computer networking with a hands-on approach to Blue Team operations.
-My goal is to defend organizations from threats by building skills in SOC operations, SIEM, and cloud security.
+I’m transitioning from a career as a chef into the cloud security space, combining a background in computer networking with a hands-on, analytical approach to defensive security.
+My goal is to help organizations secure and monitor their cloud environments by building practical skills in AWS, SIEM, and identity management.

+---

+## ☁️ Focus Areas

+- **Cloud Security** – AWS fundamentals, IAM, networking, and infrastructure hardening
+- **Blue Team Operations** – threat detection, log analysis, and incident response
+- **Security Automation** – scripting and cloud-based security tooling with Python and Bash
 ---

 ## 🔐 Cybersecurity Projects